 Tip: Read Best Practices for 100+ Attendees if you have a larger meeting.

 The All-Hands Room has multiple seating areas.
-The seating spots are private areas, which means everyone in the area connects with each other's audio and video, but also to the person on the spotlight.
+The seating spots are separate private areas, which means everyone in the area connects with each other's audio and video, but also to the person on the spotlight.

 The video carousel offers several different views of video feeds—just click on any video or screen share to enlarge.
 (Note there is no fullscreen option at this time.)
 You can turn off others' audio or video, which turns off their a/v connection to you, not to anyone else.
 Adjust anyone's volume by hovering on their feed, selecting the three dots, and using the volume slider.